 Welcome to the Roofing Insights 2020 Roofing Shingles Guide!

-Over the last three months, we’ve been testing eight different asphalt shingles to see how they stack up against one another and which is this year’s top dog, as well as covered some of the best roofing tools.
+Over the last three months, we’ve been testing eight different asphalt shingles to see how they stack up against one another and which is this year’s top dog, as well as covered some of the best roofing tools, and how to spot a bad roofing job.

 We’ve been testing and comparing shingles for four years now, and this year, we spent more time researching and testing than all the other years combined.
 It’s our most exhaustive study yet.
 So whether your a professional installer, or a DIY roofer, this post is for you.

 We even changed our ranking system from prior years.
 This year, we ranked shingles on a 5-star ranking scale—the most popular ranking system today.

 To kick off our study, we contacted representatives from each manufacturer to decide which product we will be testing of theirs.
 We wanted to ensure that we were comparing apples to apples, so we chose the best sellers and most popular shingles on the market from each brand looking past their roofing marketing tactics.

 The Asphalt Shingle Participation Field